 We have established the IDEXX Retirement and Incentive Savings Plan (the "401(k) Plan").
 U.S. employees eligible to participate in the 401(k) Plan may contribute specified percentages of their salaries.
-We match a portion of these contributions, not to exceed 4% of participants' eligible compensation.
-We matched \$11.5 million, \$8.8 million and \$7.8 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+We match a portion of these contributions, not to exceed 4 percent of participants' eligible compensation.
+We matched \$12.5 million for the year ended December 31, 2016, \$11.5 million for the year ended December 31, 2015, and \$8.8 million for the year ended December 31, 2014.
 In addition, we may make contributions to the 401(k) Plan at the discretion of the Board of Directors.
-There were no discretionary contributions in 2015, 2014 or 2013.
+There were no discretionary contributions in 2016, 2015 or 2014.

 We also have established defined contribution plans for regional employees in Europe and in Canada.
-With respect to these plans, we contributed \$3.5 million, \$3.7 million and \$3.1 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+With respect to these plans, our contributions over the past three years have not been material.